St Thomas Indian Orthodox Church, Liverpool

-St James' Church is in Mill Lane, West Derby, a suburb of Liverpool, Merseyside, England.
+St Thomas Indian Orthodox Church, Liverpool (formerly St James' Church, West Derby) is located on Mill Lane, West Derby, a suburb of Liverpool, Merseyside, England.
 It was an active Anglican parish church in the deanery of West Derby, the archdeaconry of Liverpool, and the diocese of Liverpool until 23 June 2019 when responsibility was handed over to the Indian Orthodox Church.
 Its benefice is united with that of St Mary, West Derby.
 The church is designated by English Heritage as a Grade II listed building.

 History

 The church was designed by Edward Welch and built in 1845–46.
 The original short chancel was replaced by a larger one by W. and J. Hay in 1875–76, and at the same time a south organ chamber, a north vestry, and a semicircular structure to the south of the tower, providing a staircase to the tower and new steps to the gallery, were added.
 Originally the church has a slim broach spire, but this became unsafe, and was demolished and replaced by a low pyramidal roof in 1970.
 In 1994 the interior of the church was re-ordered, the pews were removed, and a wall was inserted to form a parish hall at the rear.